-The amount of dissolved oxygen in lakes usually decreases under winter ice-cover primarily due to respiration by organisms, particularly bacteria.
+The amount of dissolved oxygen in lakes usually decreases under winter ice-cover primarily due to respiration by organisms (particularly bacteria) and decomposition of organic matter.
 In shallow lakes, oxygen depletion can proceed rapidly under ice during the winter.
 If dissolved oxygen drops below 3.0 mg/L during the winter, many fish and invertebrate species will not survive.

-In 2017, dissolved oxygen levels in Fork Lake were recorded to a maximum depth of 10 m using a multiprobe on March 8, July 10, July 26, August 10, and August 24, 2017.
-Maximum dissolved oxygen (17.7 mg/L) was observed on March 8, 2017 at 1m depth which declined gradually to 0.5 mg/L at the lake bed (Figure 3).
+In 2019, dissolved oxygen levels in Fork Lake were recorded to a maximum depth of 9 m using a multiprobe on March 14, July 30, and August 15, 2019.
+Maximum dissolved oxygen (9.37 mg/L) was observed on July 30, 2019 at 1m depth which declined gradually to 5 mg/L at the lake bed (Figure 3).

-A gradual downward temporal trend was observed in all dissolved oxygen measurements except the measurements recorded on August 24, 2017.
-Dissolved oxygen concentration was 7.33 mg/L at 0.5m depth and 7.72 mg/L at 9m depth.
-The average dissolved oxygen levels ranged from 8.1 mg/L to 5.8 mg/L and were within proximity to the applicable regulatory guidelines for dissolved oxygen in cold water lakes (9.5 mg/L for early life stages and 6.5 mg/L for all other life stages).
+A gradual downward temporal trend was observed in all dissolved oxygen measurements.
+The average dissolved oxygen levels was 4.58 mg/L and was below the range of applicable regulatory guidelines for dissolved oxygen in cold water lakes (9.5 mg/L for early life stages and 6.5 mg/L for all other life stages).
 This low dissolved oxygen at the lake bed means that it is not an ideal environment for most life stages.

-Figure 3: Dissolved oxygen in Fork Lake - 2017
+Figure 3: Dissolved oxygen in Fork Lake - 2019